nebtex/menshend/README.md

 menshend was built with the objective of makes easy the creation of `secure laboratories`, facilitating the life of **DevOps/cloud admin** people to whom this product is oriented. :warning: also in order to use effectively you need to already know how to install and operate [Vault](https://github.com/hashicorp/vault).

+it also comes with a beautiful and functional ui, that will make that your team mates start to loving you.

 #### Brief list of thing that you can protect or do.

  * organization internal applications (in-house or open-source)